 UMD: A Globally Connected University

-UMD-Summer: Brazil: Brazilian Amazon: Environmental Conservation and Indigenous Peoples (ANTH/LASC/AMST)
+UMD-Summer: Brazil: Conservation and Indigenous Peoples - Ethnographic Methods (ANTH/CPSP/LASC)

-For most of the program, you will be in the Kayapó village of A’Ukre exploring the role of indigenous peoples in conservation and development in a highly threatened Amazonian environment by
+For most of the program, you will be in the Kayapó village of A’Ukre exploring the role of indigenous peoples in conservation and development in a highly threatened Amazonian environment by:

-- living with the Kayapo, an Amazonian indigenous group, in one of their villages (A’Ukre) to learn about Kayapo traditional culture and subsistence livelihood, and
+- Participating, observing and working with the Kayapo, an Amazonian indigenous group, in one of their villages (A’Ukre) to learn about Kayapo culture, activities and traditions.

-- camping at the Pinkaiti biological station to learn about tropical forest ecology through forest walks and other activities.
+- Living and studying at the Pinkaiti biological station to learn about tropical forest ecology through forest walks and other activities.

 You must be in good academic and judicial standing to participate in this program.
 The minimum GPA for this program is listed above.

 This is an intense 3 week, 6-credit ethnographic field methods course that combines anthropological approaches to indigenous rights, development and conservation with perspectives from tropical forest ecology.
-Readings and course material will include samples from conservation biology, cultural anthropology as well as other academic disciplines.
+Readings and course material will include samples from conservation biology, cultural anthropology, sustainability science, international development and other academic disciplines.
 The course meets general education requirements for scholarship in practice and cultural competence.
 3 credits of this course can count toward the Enrichment requirement for ECEV majors.

 After you commit to the program, Education Abroad will enroll you in one of the following six (6) credit UMD courses:

-- ANTH498C Advanced Field Training in Ethnography: Brazil: Environmental Conservation and Indigenous Peoples (6 credits).
+- ANTH498C: Advanced Field Training in Ethnography: Brazil: Environmental Conservation and Indigenous Peoples (6 credits).
 This course is approved for Cultural Competence and Scholarship in Practice in General Education credits.